Paharnic: As a middle-class and nationalist layer

 The Phanariote era also pushed Moldavia and Wallachia into the orbit of the Russian Empire, prompting some boyars to accept Russian suzerainty.
 In the 1760s, a Paharnic, Semyon Mikulin, moved to Novorossiya and was received into Russian nobility.
 In 1812, pursuant to the Treaty of Bucharest, eastern Moldavia was detached and assigned to Russia.
 This led to the creation of a Bessarabian Governorate which recognized Moldavian titles, including that of Paharnic, as the basis for inclusion into Russian nobility.
 Two of the earliest Bessarabian Paharnici were Nicolae Done and Toma Stamati.
 From a Wallachian family, Done served as judge in Hotin County during the early 1820s; Stamati, who took part in the inaugural gentry assembly, was the father of poet Constantin Stamati.
 Yet another Paharnic under Russian rule, Dinu Negruzzi of Șirăuți was the father of writer Costache Negruzzi.

-Under late Phanariotes such as Wallachia's Caradja, the rank of a lesser Paharnic was openly trafficked: Hagi Ianus, a merchant from Craiova, offered to purchase it at 400 ducats in 1816.
+Under late Phanariotes such as Wallachia's Caradja, the rank of a lesser Paharnic was openly trafficked: Hagi Ianuș, a merchant from Craiova, offered to purchase it at 400 ducats in 1816.
 By the time of Soutzos' death in 1821 there were six greater Paharnici in Wallachia, all of them present at his funeral.
 According to a note by visiting bureaucrat Ignaty Yakovenko, the number of scutelnici had increased, with each of these Paharnici commanding the allegiance of 25 clients; the Păhărnicei's Vătafi had three scultenici of their own.

 The rise of Wallachian clienteles was again curbed in 1821 by an anti-boyar uprising, under Tudor Vladimirescu; having a peasant base, this insurgency was probably led by disgruntled third-class boyars.
 Also in 1821, the Phanariote warlord Alexander Ypsilantis, leading a "Sacred Band" of Greek revolutionaries, had taken control over Moldavia and parts of Wallachia.
 Ypsilantis' expedition sparked another Ottoman intervention, which provided a settling of scores between Romanians and Greeks.
 Second-class boyars played significant parts: according to Eliade, a Spatharios and a Paharnic traveled from one Moldavian town to another, replacing Ypsilantis' men with friendly locals.
 The Paharnic Gavril Istrati was involved alongside Sturdza in the fight against Sacred Band Greeks, at the head of a national party.
 At Zvoriștea, he organized a guerrilla force which flew red flags.
 It then marched on Botoșani, driving out the Greek insurgents.